bjherger/blog_posts/founding_ds_team/founding/Playbook: Founding an ML practice.md

 ### Form team

-Once you've got your motley crew together, it's important to build a strong foundation for your forming team.
+Once you've got your motley crew together, it's important to build a strong foundation for your growing team.

 Data Scientists uniquely come from a variety of backgrounds and practices, and might come to the table with a (wide) diversity of skills, work flows and preferred tools.
 Have conversations early and often about best practices, and